 The bachelor's degree in accounting provides students with in-depth training to prepare and analyze financial records.
 As with all bachelor's programs, applicants need a high school diploma or GED.
 High school coursework in math may also be required.
 The accounting bachelor's usually takes four years to complete and requires about 120 credit hours of work.
 Specialized programs designed to prepare graduates for the Uniform Certified Public Accountant exam may require 150 credit hours or more.

 The core of the accounting major consists of courses in economics, math, and different accounting principles.
 Macro- and microeconomics classes teach students about the way the market system works at the individual and national level.
 Accounting courses cover financial, management, and cost accounting.
 Other common courses include auditing, budgeting, information systems for accountants, and taxation.
 Many accounting bachelor's programs also include courses in general business topics such as management, leadership, marketing, and finance, and general education topics in social science, humanities, and natural science areas.

-Graduates with bachelor's degrees in accounting can apply for a range of entry-level and intermediate accounting positions, depending on their work or internship experience.
+Accounting graduates with bachelor's degrees can apply for a range of entry-level and intermediate accounting positions, depending on their work or internship experience.
 Accountants are employed by the government, businesses, and individuals.
 Corporate accountants work for particular businesses and help by planning budgets, keeping track of spending, filing taxes, and providing investment advice; auditors and accountants with government agencies may work on in-house accounting, or they may work as part of the Internal Revenue Service to ensure that citizens file their taxes appropriately.